-33. Stay of hearing of application
+32. Stay of hearing of application

-Where an application has been made to the court under section 22 against any person on the ground that he or she committed a specified offence, the court may, on the application of the Attorney General or the respondent, stay the hearing of the application for a restraint order until a final decision is made in respect of the complaint or information.
+Where an application has been made to the court under section 23 for a restraint order and the person against whom the restraint order is sought is charged with specified offences, court may, on the application of the Attorney General or the respondent, stay the hearing of the application made under section 23 until a final decision is made in respect of the criminal charges.

-34. Death of a person against whom a restraint order is made
+33. Death of person against whom restraint order is made

-- (1) Where a person against whom a restraint order is made dies within the period specified in section 31(1)(b) or before the complaint made or information laid against him or her in any court in respect of a specified offence is finally decided or any appeal against any such decision is finally disposed of, his or her legal representative may apply to the court within ninety days after his or her death for the revocation or variation of the restraint order. - (2) After considering the evidence of the Attorney-General and the application of the legal representative of the deceased person under subsection (1), court may- - (a) where it is satisfied that the person against whom the restraint order is made, committed the specified offence referred to in the application for the restraint order, make an order in accordance with section 41 and sections 36, 37, 38, 39 and 41(3) and (4) shall, with the necessary modifications, apply to the proceedings under this subsection; and - (b) in any other case, revoke the restraint order.
+- (1) Where a person against whom a restraint order is made dies before the complaint made or information laid against him or her in any court in respect of a specified offence is decided or any appeal against any such decision is disposed of, his or her legal representative may apply to the court within sixty days after his or her death, for the revocation or variation of the restraint order. - (2) After considering the evidence of the Attorney General and the application of the legal representative of the deceased person under subsection (1), court may- - (a) where it is satisfied that the person against whom the restraint order is made, committed the specified offence referred to in the application for the restraint order, make an order in accordance with section 39 and the provisions of sections 35, 36, 37 and 39 (3) and (4) shall, with the necessary modifications, apply to the proceedings under this subsection; and

+(b) in any other case, revoke the restraint order.

-35. Variation of restraint order
+34. Variation of restraint order